redbubble/debian-java-8-scala-build-container/README.md

-# debian-scala-2.11-build-container
+# debian-scala-build-container

-Build environment for Scala 2.11
+Build environment for Scala, using sbt.